typecat/ip-info-api/README.md

 ### Security

 To showcase a security strategy a token based authentication method was used in this prototype.
-But it already features a user management (entity and repository), which can be extended with a registration function and a more complex authentication process (login, acquire token, use token for a specific time).
+But, it already features a user management (entity and repository), which can be extended with a registration function and a more complex authentication process (login, acquire token, use token for a specific time).
 Therefore, the [\App\Entity\User](src%2FEntity%2FUser.php) already has the following fields: